Doug Hopkins

 Douglas Owen Hopkins (April 11, 1961 – December 5, 1993) was an American musician and songwriter.
 He co-founded Gin Blossoms, a popular modern rock band of the early 1990s.
 He was the band's lead guitarist and principal songwriter.
 Hopkins' writing credits included the hits "Hey Jealousy" and "Found Out About You".

 Due to his alcoholism, Hopkins was dismissed from Gin Blossoms just before the band broke into the mainstream.
 His dismissal was controversial, however, and it only worsened his alcoholism and mental health issues.
-Hopkins died by suicide in December 1993 from a self-inflicted gunshot wound at the age of 32.
+Hopkins died in December 1993 from a self-inflicted gunshot wound at the age of 32.

 History

 Early life and education

 Hopkins was born in Seattle, Washington, and raised in Tempe, Arizona.
 He graduated from Tempe's McClintock High School in 1979, and two years later, while attending Arizona State University, formed his first rock band with Bill Leen (The Psalms).
 Hopkins was the guitarist and Leen the bassist, although neither knew how to play the instruments.
 Hopkins graduated from Arizona State in 1985, with a degree in sociology.